 Digital manufacturing plant

-Reusable tools, agents, templates, proof rooms, model benches, launch gates, and service-oriented workcells make Folium faster with every build.
+Reusable tools, agents, templates, demo rooms, model benches, launch reviews, and service-oriented workcells make Folium faster with every build.

 Customer-owned architecture